 “Driving an SUV will be something new for me, too, as well as a number of the conditions in which we will drive.
 I’ve competed a lot on gravel, but sand and ice will be a new challenge.
 The format will also be completely different, especially sharing the co-driver role!”

-The series kicks off in Senegal in January next year.
+The series kicks off in Saudi Arabia in March next year.